madeline-underwood/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/3-apt-enhancement.md

  ![img9](./figures/apl_directory.png)

-## Include Arm Performance Libraries into Visual Studio
+## Add Paths to Arm Performance Libraries in Visual Studio

 To use Arm Performance Libraries in the application, you need to manually add the paths into Visual Studio.